Carbon Monoxide - Be aware (and get an alarm)

 All employers should carry out full risk assessments on carbon monoxide in the workplace and take action to address any risk that is identified.
 Defective equipment and machinery is the biggest cause of carbon monoxide poisoning in the workplace so air conditioning, ventilation, exhaust systems etc all need to be properly installed, maintained and serviced.

 It can be easy to forget to be aware of risks when we are on holiday and staying in unfamiliar accommodation.
-Hotels, holiday homes, caravans, tents with gas stoves should all carbon monoxide alarms should be installed as standard and information available on when boilers and other equipment was installed and last serviced.
+Hotels, holiday homes, caravans, tents with gas stoves should all have carbon monoxide alarms installed as standard and information available on when boilers and other equipment was installed and last serviced

 Digby Brown has acted for a number of people who have been exposed to carbon monoxide poisoning as a result of the negligence of others in failing to install and maintain appliances in their home, workplaces or holiday accommodation.